isomerpages/bca-peb/news/announcements/_posts/2023-06-21-post-FUNDAMENTALS OF ENGINEERING EXAMINATION 2023 (FEE 2023).md

 description: ""
 image: ""
 ---
-Registration for FEE has closed on **30 Jun 2023**.
-The examination dates are tentatively scheduled in Jan 2024.
+Registration for FEE has closed on 30 June 2023.
+The examination dates are as follow:

+4 January 2024 – Electrical Engineering, Mechanical Engineering

+5 January 2024 – Civil Engineering, Chemical Engineering